 If you have any questions regarding your warranty rights and responsibilities, you should contact [manufacturer's designated contact and contact’s phone number and/or email address] or the California Air Resources Board at 1-800-242-4450 or helpline@arb.ca.gov.

 Records.
-The records described in subsection (d)(2)(A), or if applicable, the records used under the alternative procedure described in subsection (h), and any records related to the analysis or findings in subsections (e)(2)(D), (e)(2)(E), or (f)(3)(D) shall be retained by the vehicle manufacturer for a period of no less than two years after the applicable warranty has expired and made available to the Executive Officer upon request.
+The records described in subsection (d)(2)(A), or if applicable, the records used under the alternative procedure described in subsection (h), and any records underlying the analysis or findings in subsections (e)(2)(D), (e)(2)(E), or (f)(3)(D) shall be retained by the vehicle manufacturer for a period of no less than two years after the applicable warranty has expired.
+The Executive Officer shall request the records as necessary to verify the vehicle manufacturer’s analysis.
+The vehicle manufacturer shall provide the records to the Executive Officer within 30 days of such request.

 Vehicle Owner Obligations.